Stratechmedia ApS · Publisher Intelligence Report · May 2026

 What the data shows

 Like many major public service and national publishers globally, DR (the Danish Broadcasting Corporation), Politiken and TV 2 have chosen to block all major AI crawlers.
 BT and Berlingske block some.
-Business media outlets in this dataset block in roughly three out of four cases.
+Across the Nordic region, more than half of all publishers block all AI crawlers entirely — more than double the global average of 21%.

 This is a defensible choice — and one that many peers in the UK, US and elsewhere have also made.
 It is legally sound.
 It is the only credible negotiating position against companies that have built billion-dollar industries on others' content without asking permission, without paying, and without citing the source.
 The question this report asks is not whether blocking is wrong, but whether it is sufficient.

 By Reddit threads, small independent blogs, and content farms without editorial oversight.
 As quality media outlets shut out crawlers, sources like Reddit and other user-generated platforms fill the gap in AI answers.
-When someone asks ChatGPT or Gemini about Danish topics, the authority no longer belongs to Politiken or DR. It goes to those who have not blocked crawlers — often without journalistic standards, transparency, or accountability.
+When someone asks ChatGPT or Gemini about Nordic topics, the authority no longer belongs to Politiken or DR or VG.
+It goes to those who have not blocked crawlers — often without journalistic standards, transparency, or accountability.

 This is a transfer of authority that was not voted on.

-Denmark has ai.txt on 25% of its publisher domains.
-The global average is 1.9%.
-Of the roughly 75 publisher domains globally that have implemented ai.txt, 60 are Danish — and 42 of those are restrictive.
+Denmark is the most precise case in the region.
+It has ai.txt on 23% of its publisher domains — against a global average of 1%.
+70% of those Danish ai.txt files take a restrictive stance, using the file to specify in detail what AI systems may not do, rather than to open up.
 Denmark has not found a way past the block.
 It has found more ways to formalise it — more precisely and more legally documented than any other Nordic market.

 The Nordic picture